New Forest Tour: Continued operations

-Therefore, a tender exercise is currently being worked on by Hampshire County Council to determine the level of subsidy required.
-This will allow for any operator to bid for the tender.
-A number of options are being considered, such as continuing as in 2008, only operating between Wednesdays and Sundays, only operating on the weekend and only using one bus.
+Therefore, a tender exercise was worked on by Hampshire County Council to determine the level of subsidy required.
+This would allow for any operator to bid for the tender.
+A number of options were considered, such as continuing as in 2008, only operating between Wednesdays and Sundays, only operating on the weekend and only using one bus.

 The tour did return in 2009, between Saturday 20 June and Sunday 13 September 2009, running a similar service to 2008.

-For the 2012 season new GPS commentary was added to the two tours (the red tour was introduced).
+For the 2012 season the red tour was introduced and a new GPS commentary was added to the two tours.

-For 2013 the tours ran between 29 June and 15 September that year.
-A new blue tour was introduced because of the popularity of the other two tours the previous year.
+For 2013 the tours ran between 29 June and 15 September and a new blue tour was introduced because of the popularity of the other two tours the previous year.
 This tour originally ran hourly, but Wilts & Dorset later figured out that they couldn't run it on time on an hourly basis, so they changed the frequency to every hour and 15 mins, still using two buses.
 The other two routes remained hourly.